 Much like other robo-advisors, your portfolio will be constructed of funds, rather than individual securities.
 Your portfolio will be periodically rebalanced, to keep it on track with your investment goals.

-One of the major advantages of using Vanguard funds is that you will have access to Admiral class mutual funds without the usual $10,000 minimum investment requirement.
+One of the major advantages of using Vanguard funds is that you will have access to Admiral class mutual funds without the usual $3,000 minimum investment requirement per fund.

-And as any investment professional knows, the lower your expense ratios are, the better your long-term investment performance will be.
+And as any investment professional knows, the lower your expense ratios are, the more you get to keep from how your investments perform.

 Your portfolio will be invested in a mix of funds that invest in both international and domestic stocks and bonds.